ponylang/rfcs/text/0000-more-iter-methods.md

 # How We Teach This

 The added methods must be properly documented and the top level package documentation of itertools should be updated to include the Iter class.
+All methods that return iterators for "lazy" evaluation should be documented so that the iterator return type is noted primarily.

 # How We Test This